Please ensure Javascript is enabled for purposes of website accessibility

 The Snowy Day by Ezra Jack Keats

 The Snowy Day is another timeless classic.
 Peter wakes up to find that it snowed.
 The story follows Peter’s winter adventures as he makes tracks, builds a snowman, makes snow angels, and even tries to save a snowball in his pocket.
-Preschoolers will be delighted in Peter’s adventures because there are things they can do too.
+Preschoolers will be delighted following Peter’s adventures because it gives them ideas of things they can do too.

 Winter Lullaby by Dianne White

 Winter Lullaby is a charming story told in rhyming text and shares a sweet adventure of a baby bear observing his animal friends getting ready for their winter nap.
-With each encounter little bear has questions which mama bear patiently answers.
-The simple way Mama Bears answers her little cub makes this a great hibernation book for preschoolers.
+With each encounter, Little Bear has questions which Mama Bear patiently answers.
+The simple way Mama Bears answers her little cub makes this a great intro to hibernation for preschoolers.

 When Winter Comes by Aimée M. Bissonette

-When Winter Comes is a story about a family enjoying the outdoors while at the same time realizing all the animals that are sharing the same winter wonderland with them.
+When Winter Comes is a story about a family enjoying the outdoors while at the same time becoming aware of all the animals that are sharing the same winter wonderland with them.

 A Loud Winter’s Nap by Katy Hudson

 In A Loud Winter’s Nap Tortoise thinks he doesn’t like winter and tries over and over again to find a quiet napping place.
-When a bed he finds turns out to be a sled that ends up taking him down a snowy hill, Tortoise realizes maybe winter isn’t so bad after all.
+When a bed he finds turns out to be a sled that takes him down a snowy hill, Tortoise realizes maybe winter isn’t so bad after all.

 The Snowy Nap by Jan Brett

-The Snowy Nap is a charming story about a hedgehog named Hedgie who decides he wants to stay up this winter and see all the wonderful things the other farm animals get to see.
+The Snowy Nap is a story about a hedgehog named Hedgie who decides he wants to stay up this winter and see all the wonderful things the other farm animals get to see.
 Like all Jan Brett books, the illustrations are beautiful and full of details.
-Preschools will enjoy this story.

 Winter Books for Beginner Readers

-These are wonderful books for beginner Readers to read about winter.
+These are wonderful winter books for beginner readers.
 The text is designed to help new readers build confidence in their reading skills while at the same time enjoying a good story.
-Even if your child isn’t a beginner reader yet these are books they will still enjoy hearing.
+Even if your child isn’t a beginner reader yet these are books they will still enjoy as read-alouds.

 Here Comes the Snow (Hello Reader, Level 1) Angela Shelf Medearis

-Here Comes the Snow is a beginner reader book.
-This story is about two children who are waiting for snow to come and the winter fun they have when it arrives.
+Here Comes the Snow is a story about two children who are waiting for the snow to come and then all the winter fun they have together when it arrives.

 A Bed for the Winter by Karen Wallace

-A Bed for the Winter is not a story about a bear, although there is a bear in the story.
-This book is about a dormouse on her quest to find a place for a bed before winter sets in.
+A Bed for the Winter This book is about a dormouse on her quest to find a bed before winter sets in.
 She passes a number of other creatures on her journey for a perfect spot.
 The book uses short sentences and repeated text and It’s packed with colorful photos children will love!

 Snow is another tried and true classic.
 This book is about the many adventures children can have on a snowy winter day.
-The text is done in simple rhymes, typical of Dr. Seuss books, that will encourage beginner readers to be excited about reading.
+The text is done in simple rhymes, typical of a Dr. Seuss book.

 Debbie Brown Tothood 101